-New York City Attacker ‘Found Himself a Corridor of Death’
+New York Attack Was 'Straight Out of the ISIS Playbook'

 Terror on the Street

-For nearly a mile, Sayfullo Saipov was ‘flying down’ the bicycle path, ‘hitting whatever he can… He went straight out of the ISIS playbook,’ a senior law enforcement official says.
+For nearly a mile, Sayfullo Saipov was flying down the bicycle path—turning it into a 'corridor of death,’ a senior law enforcement official says.

 One boy emerged from Public School 234 in tears, but the girl behind him seemed determined not to let her Halloween be ruined by a three-hour lockdown triggered by a real life-monster.